The Pickwick Papers (1913 film): Plot

-The Pickwick Papers comprised three reels, individually titled "The Adventure of the Honourable Event", "The Adventure at the Westgate Seminary", and "The Adventure of the Shooting Party".
+The Pickwick Papers consisted of three reels, individually titled "The Adventure of the Honourable Event", "The Adventure at the Westgate Seminary", and "The Adventure of the Shooting Party".
 The film does not adapt Dickens's novel in its entirety; each reel depicts a distinct episode from the beginning of the book.

+"The Honorable Event"

 In "The Honourable Event", Mr. Pickwick catches a cab to meet three friends from his club but gets in an altercation with the cab driver upon arrival.
 The cabman is placated by a tall, thin gentleman named Mr. Jingle, whom Pickwick invites to dine at the Bull Inn in Rochester with his three friends—Mr. Snodgrass, Mr. Winkle, and Mr. Tupman.
 The group catches a coach to Rochester and dinner is served.
 As the evening progresses, all but Jingle and Tupman doze off, and the two decide to attend a charity ball being held that evening at the inn.
 As Jingle does not have the proper attire, Tupman takes clothes from the room of the sleeping Winkle for him to wear.

 At the ball, Jingle incites the envy of one of the other guests, Dr. Slammer, by escorting a woman named Mrs. Budger to her carriage.
 The next morning, Slammer sends a message to the inn requesting a duel with "the slim gentleman" who had insulted him.
 The bewildered Winkle accepts the duel, believing he had inadvertently insulted someone while drunk the night before.
 The duel is about to commence when Slammer realizes that a mix-up has occurred.
 The two men return to the inn, whereupon Slammer recognizes Jingle as the man who had insulted him and again demands a duel.
 Pickwick, however, refuses to accept that Jingle has done anything wrong and sends Slammer on his way.

+"The Shooting Party"

 "The Shooting Party" begins with Pickwick and a group of friends—including Winkle, Tupman, and Pickwick's servant Sam Weller—setting out on a hunting expedition.
 As Pickwick is lame, he is carried in a wheelbarrow along the way by his servant.
 The party sits down for lunch on land belonging to an adjacent estate.
 Pickwick falls asleep, and the others continue with the expedition.
 The owner of the estate, Captain Boldwig, discovers Pickwick as he is making an inspection of his land and angrily sends Pickwick—still asleep in his wheelbarrow—off to the town jail, where his friends discover him that evening.